microsoft/Azure-Analytics-and-AI-Engagement/lab24/Readme-Shell.md

 ---

-### Task 2.2: Explore the data in Azure Databricks environment with Unity Catalog (unified governance solution for data and AI).
+#### Task 2.2: Explore the data in the Azure Databricks environment with Unity Catalog (unified governance solution for data and AI)

 We saw how Contoso was able to utilize DLT pipelines to create a medallion architecture on their data.
 Now let us take a look at how data governance was managed on this curated data across the organization and how it was made easy with Unity catalog.